WHAT IS THE MINIMUM ORDER SIZE?

-Check out the apparel page to see!
-Of course, we can print or embroider almost anything so long as we can order it from the suppliers.
+We can print or embroider almost anything so long as we can order it from our suppliers.
 If you have something in particular in mind, send us a link to it, we can most likely get it for you.

 Terz Ink requires that half of the order be paid for up front as a deposit for the apparel purchase and setup.
 The remainder of the payment is due upon pickup unless otherwise arranged.
 We can also accept Purchase Orders from reputable institutions like schools, churches, businesses, and any most any other entity.
 We accept most major credit cards as well.

-Terz Ink offers free digital proofs.
+Terz Ink provides free digital proofs before any project goes into production.
 If a physical proof is required than those can be ordered as well.
 Physical proofs are $25 a color per location, plus the cost of the garment.